 The Scoop on the ICO

-Because KBB is a trusted source in determining used-car values, various dealerships around the country have partnered with the organization to streamline the sale of used cars for private owners.
+Because KBB is a trusted source in determining used-car values and new car pricing, various dealerships around the country have partnered with the organization to streamline the sale of used cars for private owners.
 Basically, it’s a quick, no-haggle way to get cash for your car.
 You simply provide some information to KBB, including your car’s make, model, year and current condition.
-Based on a car’s features and your description of its condition, KBB issues an offer (the ICO) that is redeemable at any participating dealer.
+Based on a car’s features and your description of its condition, you get an offer (the ICO) that is redeemable at any participating dealer.

-After the inspection, you hand the dealer the keys and they hand you the cash.
-You then have the option of using all or part of that money as a down payment on another car, or you can pocket the money and walk away.
+After the inspection, you hand the dealer the keys.
+You then have the option of using the trade-in amount as a down payment on another car, or you can pocket the money and walk away.

 Selling Your Car Yourself

-If you’re considering a buying service such as the KBB ICO, you may have already thought about all that’s involved with selling a car yourself.
+If you’re considering a service such as the Kelley Blue Book instant Cash Offer, you may have already thought about all that’s involved with selling a car yourself.
 Unless you have a family member or a next-door neighbor who you already know wants your car, this option can be a bit involved and time-consuming.
-Nevertheless, people do it all the time — Autotrader has many listings for cars being sold by private sellers.
+Nevertheless, people do it all the time; Autotrader has many listings for cars being sold by private sellers.

 The internet and sites such as Autotrader have certainly made the car-selling process easier, but there’s still a lot that’s involved.
 In addition to writing an effective ad and shooting a series of good photos, you must be available to answer inquiries about the car, meet potential buyers for inspections and test drives, and negotiate the sale.
 Plus, making the actual transaction and exchanging payment for the title can always be a little fraught.

 Which of these methods is better suited to you really depends on your priorities.
-You’ll almost always get more money for a car by selling it yourself than by going through a dealer, whether or not the KBB ICO is involved.
+You’ll almost always get more money for a car by selling it yourself than by going through a dealer, whether or not the Instant Cash Offer is involved.
 How much more you’ll net with an independent sale depends on a number of variables, including your ability to negotiate.

 On the other hand, there’s considerably more work involved in selling a car yourself.
 If you have the time and don’t mind putting in some extra effort, selling your car yourself makes sense.
 If you choose not to do the work, the dealer will have to — and this is why you’ll get a little less if you go that route.
 If time is an issue for you and you want to avoid the hassle of having strangers come to your house or taking the car to public parking lots for inspections and test drives, getting less cash may be an acceptable trade-off.